About the Author

 ROWLAND: A HEART OF SUNSHINE

-Rowland: A Heart of Sunshine is tribute to living with grace despite orphanage upbringing
+Rowland: A Heart of Sunshine is a tribute to living with grace despite orphanage upbringing

-Sidney author concludes the unique family saga begun in Surviving the Shadows
+Sidney author continues the unique family saga begun in Surviving the Shadows

 (Sidney, BC) -- In the sequel to her 2009 book, Surviving the Shadows, author Caroline Whitehead meets her long-lost elder brother, Rowland Marshall, for the first time in 1991 when he is 72 years old.
 Rowland had heard about Caroline's existence when he was thirteen, but had been denied any details.
 He'd searched for her in vain for almost sixty years.